marco-vrinssen/FastLootSellRepair/README.md

 # Fast Loot Sell Repair

-World of Warcraft Retail addon that enables fast looting, automatically sells junk, and auto-repairs gear.
+World of Warcraft addon to enable instant looting, auto-sell junk, and auto-repair gear.

 ## Features

-- Enables instant auto-looting for faster item pickup
+- Enables instant auto-looting with zero delay
-- Automatically sells all junk items when interacting with vendors
+- Sells all junk items at vendors
-- Auto-repairs equipped gear using guild bank funds first, then personal gold
+- Repairs gear at vendors using guild bank first, then personal gold
-- Works seamlessly in the background with no configuration needed

-## Compatibility

-- **Interface Version**: 11.2.0 (The War Within)
-- **Game Version**: World of Warcraft Retail